AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 multi-plane imaging experiments, there can be up to 8 imaging planes (aka 8 experiments) per session.
-Due to our strict QC process, described below, not all multi-plane imaging sessions have exactly 8 experiments, as some imaging planes did not meet our r data quality criteria.
+Due to our strict QC process, described below, not all multi-plane imaging sessions have exactly 8 experiments, as some imaging planes did not meet our data quality criteria.

 We aimed to track the activity of single neurons across the session types described above by targeting the same population of neurons over